 - Finally, press OK to apply the new settings.

-- Enter ‘audio troubleshooter’ in the search box and select Find and fix audio playback problems to open the window directly below.
+- Type audio troubleshooter in the search box and select Find and fix audio playback problems.

 - Click Advanced and select the Apply repairs automatically option.

 - Then press Next to launch the troubleshooter’s scan.